zola-man/keypad-based-lab-access-control/README.md

 access control, where the keypad input is replaced by a wireless reader that passes the credential UID to the same validation logic.

-This project connects to active research on physical-layer authentication and IoT device security, where wireless sensing modalities including RFID are used to continuously verify device and user identity [1][2].

 ---

 ## System Architecture